-Improvement Activities (IA) Performance Category
+MIPS: Explaining the Improvement Activities Performance Category

 MIPS: Explaining the Improvement Activities (IA) Performance Category

-The improvement activity category is a new performance category in MIPS and contains activities similar to the functions of a patient-centered medical home (PCMH).
+The improvement activity category is a new performance category in MIPS and contains activities which are similar to the functions of a patient-centered medical home (PCMH).
 The activities are designed to improve clinical practice or care delivery that, when effectively executed, lead to improved outcomes.

 Eligible clinicians in small (less than 15 clinicians), rural, or health professional shortage areas (HPSAs) will receive double points for each activity, and will need to report either two medium-weighted activities or one high-weighted activity to earn 40 points.

 Eligible clinicians can report using an electronic health record (EHR), qualified registry, qualified clinical data registry (QCDR), CMS Web Interface, or via attestation.
-CMS will open an attestation portal in late 2017.

 - National Committee on Quality Assurance (NCQA)